 Outcome:

 The judge cited Tom’s restitution efforts during the sentencing hearing, imposing probation and community service instead of incarceration.
-By proactively addressing financial losses, Tom illustrated genuine remorse and effectively supported his criminal defense strategy.
+By proactively addressing financial losses, Tom illustrated remorse and effectively supported his mitigation strategy.

 Case Study 2: Lisa’s Healthcare Fraud Case